ofx-reader/ofx-reader/README.md

-# OFC Reader
+# OFX/OFC Reader
-Read the OFC (Open Financial Connectivity) file format
+Read the OFX (Open Financial Exchange) and OFC (Open Financial Connectivity) file formats

 About
 -------

-   * Import the OFC file allows to save time in financial management.
+   * Import the OFX/OFC file allows to save time in financial management.
 Instead of typing or throw each drive manually, you download the current account statement or savings in this file format.

-   * OFC file format is widely used in Internet Banking of the leading financial institutions in the world.
+   * OFX/OFC file format is widely used in Internet Banking of the leading financial institutions in the world.

    * Compatible with all versions of Delphi / Lazarus.